 If you need a primer on Playmaker, please check out Christopher's series on YouTube.

 In this lesson, you'll learn how to set up 'On Enter' and 'On Exit' triggers to create and destroy game objects.
 We'll use a basic crate as an example.

 If you're on Unity 4.6 or later, GUI Text has moved to Component > Rendering.
 You can can find out more in the next video.

 A quick update on GUIText in Unity 5, as well as an introduction to the Ecosystem

-I'm an eLearning specialist and wannabe renaissance man.
-I love creating digital media - everything from photography and video to games and music.
+I'm an learning and teaching specialist and wannabe renaissance man.
+I love creating digital media, everything from photography and video to games and music.

 Teaching has always been part of my life, because it’s so important to share what you learn.
 These days I mostly call myself a Game Designer, having worked on many high-profile titles launched on Playstation consoles, PC, and portable devices.
 But I’ve also worked as an Instructor, Team Leader, Technical Artist, Web Designer, Musician and Sound Designer.
 My own passion for learning has lead me to many avenues of contribution in this array of fun and fascinating fields.